Qualytics/userguide/docs/add-datastores/timescale-db.md

 **Step 2:** After selecting an existing **enrichment datastore** connection, you will view the following details related to the selected enrichment:

 -   **Teams:** The team associated with managing the enrichment datastore is based on the role of public or private.
-Example- Marked as **Public** means that this data store is accessible to all the users.
+Example- Marked as **Public** means that this datastore is accessible to all the users.
 -   **Host:** This is the server address where the **TimescaleDB** instance is hosted.
 It is the endpoint used to connect to the PostgreSQL environment.
 -   **Database:** Refers to the specific database within the TimescaleDB environment where the data is stored.
 -   **Schema:** The schema used in the enrichment datastore.
 The schema is a logical grouping of database objects (tables, views, etc.).
 Each schema belongs to a single database.